WiseGuru/MaxwellCTI/src/site/notes/Attack Frameworks/LM Cyber Kill Chain/THM - LM Cyber Kill chain.md

 5. Exploitation
 	1. A vulnerability is exploited, either with the *payload* created earlier, or in addition (e.g., employee clicking a link, etc.)
 	2. The exploits can be used to move *laterally* through a system
-		1. [[SOC Definitions/Lateral movement\|Lateral movement]] is when a malicious actor is able to use access in one area of a system to access another area in the system
+		1. [[Definitions and Topics/Lateral movement\|Lateral movement]] is when a malicious actor is able to use access in one area of a system to access another area in the system
 			1. e.g., using an EA's credentials to log into the CEO's laptop
-	3. A [[SOC Definitions/Zero-day\|Zero-day]] is a vulnerability or exploit is a vulnerability or exploit that is unknown by the developer, and can be exploited on a fully-patched system
+	3. A [[Definitions and Topics/Zero-day\|Zero-day]] is a vulnerability or exploit is a vulnerability or exploit that is unknown by the developer, and can be exploited on a fully-patched system
 6. Installation
 	1. Once the attacker has entered the system, they want to install their malware, often to create a *backdoor*
 	2. There are various ways to gain *persistent backdoor access* to a system: